kevingoenadibrata/wallet/README.md

 4. run `npm start`
 5. The wallet app should be running

-/Note: when using local memory, data does not persist if you kill the server and rerun it again./
+Note: when using local memory, data does not persist if you kill the server and rerun it again.

 ##  FAQ
 1. What if when I hit the API it says connection refused?